Derivation of the fiscal balance from the statement of financial performance and the statement of investments in CHF bn

 OVERALL FISCAL BALANCE

-Self-financing from the statement of financial performance (difference between current receipts and expenditure) was marginally insufficient to finance the planned net investments (difference between investment receipts and investment expenditure).
-The federal budget ended 2024 with a small financing deficit of 80 million, and thereby achieved an almost balanced financial result for the first time since 2019.
+In the 2026 budget year, self-financing from the statement of financial performance (difference between current receipts and expenditure) will not be sufficient to finance the planned net investments (difference between investment receipts and investment expenditure).
+A financing deficit of 0.8 billion is budgeted.

 Data